kyroskoh/Docker-nginx-rtmp-2/README.md

 docker run      \
     -p 1935:1935        \
     -p 8080:8080        \
+    -p 8088:8088        \
     -e RTMP_STREAM_NAMES=live,teststream1,teststream2   \
-    jasonrivers/nginx-rtmp
+    .
 ```

 ### Pushing streams
-You can ush your main stream out to other RTMP servers, Currently this is limited to only the first stream in RTMP_STREAM_NAMES (default is live) by setting RTMP_PUSH_URLS when launching, This is a comma seperated list of URLS, EG:
+You can push your main stream out to other RTMP servers, Currently this is limited to only the first stream in RTMP_STREAM_NAMES (default is live) by setting RTMP_PUSH_URLS when launching, This is a comma seperated list of URLS, EG:
 ```
 docker run      \
     -p 1935:1935        \
     -p 8080:8080        \
+    -p 8088:8088        \
     -e RTMP_PUSH_URLS=rtmp://live.youtube.com/myname/streamkey,rtmp://live.twitch.tv/app/streamkey
-    jasonrivers/nginx-rtmp
+    .
 ```

 ## OBS Configuration